 On ANSI-enabled terminals, the statuses will be shown in colour.
 You can set

-the environment variable ANSI_COLORS_DISABLED
+the environment variable ANSI_COLORS_DISABLED to disable this, e.g.

 ANSI_COLORS_DISABLED=1 meqaris --status